--Term of Office

-It was clearly stated in the Company's Articles of Association that one-third or nearest to one-third of the Directors who has the longest term of office shall retire by rotation in each AGM.
-At present, the number of retired by rotation directors is 4 persons each year but those retired still have opportunity to be nominated for re-election.
-The term of office of Audit Committee is set to be 2 years and can also be renewed.
-Currently, there has not been any limitation on the maximum term of office of the independent director.
+• Term of Office The term of office of the Board of Directors was clearly stated in the Company's Articles of Association.
+One-third or the closest to one-third of the directors who were in the position the longest shall retire by rotation every year and can be reelected in the Annual General Shareholders' Meeting.
+The term of office of Audit Committee is set to be 2 years each and can also be renewed.
+Currently, there has not been any limitation on the maximum term of office of the independent directors.
+However, at present there is no independent director who has the term of office exceeding 9 years.

-At present the list of the Board of Directors, term of office and their meeting attendance in 2016 are as below:
+In 2017, the list of the Board of Directors, term of office and their meeting attendance in 2017 are as below: